iamMubasharYasin/iamMubasharYasin/README.md

 > *"Code is like humor.
 When you have to explain it, it's bad." – Cory House*

-<h2 align="center">Thanks for stopping by!
-Feel free to explore my repositories and connect if you'd like to collaborate on .NET projects.</h2>
+<h2 align="center">Open to Work.!
+Feel free to explore my repositories and connect if you had like to collaborate on .NET Web-Development projects.</h2>